lindsera1/School_District_Analysis/README.md

  ## Summary

-  Based on the evidence, we cannot conclude outright that any academic dishonesty occured; there's no siginicant difference in the presence or abscence of the ninth graders in the data set; it's vaguely affected.
+  Based on the evidence, we cannot conclude outright that any academic dishonesty occured; there's no significant difference in the presence or abscence of the ninth graders in the data set; it's vaguely affected.
 This is good news for the district!